Interpreting effective energy barriers to membrane permeation in terms of a heterogeneous energy landscape: Introduction

-In this study, we extend the early work by Eyring and coworkers~\cite{zwolinski_diffusion_1949,giddings_multi-barrier_1958}, presenting an interpretation of the transition-state theory approach that accounts for distributions of free energy barriers that will exist within any realistic membrane.
+In this study, we extend earlier work on transition-state theory by Eyring and coworkers~\cite{zwolinski_diffusion_1949,giddings_multi-barrier_1958} to account for distributions of free energy barriers that exist within any realistic membrane.
 Statistical mechanics tells us that to connect molecular phenomena like jumps between voids in a membrane to macroscopic quantities like permeability we must consider the probability distributions associated with those molecular phenomena.
 We adapt theories for parallel arrays of pores~\cite{wendt_effect_1976,del_castillo_energy-barrier_1979} to molecular pathways through polymeric membranes, developing a novel expression for membrane permeability in terms of molecular jumps along the transport coordinates of many independent pathways.
+This expression for permeability expands previous derivations~\cite{zwolinski_diffusion_1949,giddings_multi-barrier_1958,scheuplein_application_1968} to generalized membrane barrier distributions.
+Our mathematical framework is general for any solutes through any membrane, as it is expressed only in terms of transition barriers.
+However, our choices of parameters, our interpretations, and our conclusions focus on nanofiltration and reverse osmosis membranes for solution-phase separations.

-This expression for permeability expands previous derivations~\cite{zwolinski_diffusion_1949,giddings_multi-barrier_1958} to generalized membrane barrier distributions.
-We relate the observable, effective membrane free energy barrier and its enthalpic and entropic components to distributions of energy barriers for individual molecular jumps.
-An effective free energy barrier that averages molecular events has not been developed for this theoretical framework, despite its growing application.
-Finally, we discuss how our results change how researchers should interpret experimentally observed free energy barriers in membranes, and how heterogeneity even at the molecular level has a significant impact on membrane transport.
+We present a numerical study with statistically random distributions to illustrate the effects of distributions of free energy barriers on the transition-state theory framework.
+Using this framework, we relate the observable, effective free energy barrier and its enthalpic and entropic components to distributions of energy barriers for individual molecular jumps.
+An effective free energy barrier that averages molecular events has not been developed previously for arbitrary barrier heights across many parallel paths, despite its growing application in highly heterogeneous polymer membranes.
+We also explicitly address the accessible area to transport in the derivation of the permeability in terms of the individual molecular barriers across many parallel paths.
+Finally, we discuss how researchers must use caution when interpreting experimentally observed free energy barriers in membranes, and how heterogeneity even at the molecular level has a significant impact on membrane transport.